danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="account.resetAuthorization.html" name="account.resetAuthorization">Log out an active [authorized session](https://core.telegram.org/api/auth) by its hash: account.resetAuthorization</a>

-* <a href="messages.editChatAdmin.html" name="messages.editChatAdmin">Make a user admin in a [legacy group](https://core.telegram.org/api/channel).: messages.editChatAdmin</a>
+* <a href="messages.editChatAdmin.html" name="messages.editChatAdmin">Make a user admin in a [legacy group](https://core.telegram.org/api/channel): messages.editChatAdmin</a>

 * <a href="channels.readHistory.html" name="channels.readHistory">Mark [channel/supergroup](https://core.telegram.org/api/channel) history as read: channels.readHistory</a>

-* <a href="messages.readHistory.html" name="messages.readHistory">Marks message history as read.: messages.readHistory</a>
+* <a href="messages.readHistory.html" name="messages.readHistory">Marks message history as read: messages.readHistory</a>

-* <a href="messages.readEncryptedHistory.html" name="messages.readEncryptedHistory">Marks message history within a secret chat as read.: messages.readEncryptedHistory</a>
+* <a href="messages.readEncryptedHistory.html" name="messages.readEncryptedHistory">Marks message history within a secret chat as read: messages.readEncryptedHistory</a>

-* <a href="channels.editAdmin.html" name="channels.editAdmin">Modify the admin rights of a user in a [supergroup/channel](https://core.telegram.org/api/channel).: channels.editAdmin</a>
+* <a href="channels.editAdmin.html" name="channels.editAdmin">Modify the admin rights of a user in a [supergroup/channel](https://core.telegram.org/api/channel): channels.editAdmin</a>

-* <a href="messages.readMessageContents.html" name="messages.readMessageContents">Notifies the sender about the recipient having listened a voice message or watched a video.: messages.readMessageContents</a>
+* <a href="messages.readMessageContents.html" name="messages.readMessageContents">Notifies the sender about the recipient having listened a voice message or watched a video: messages.readMessageContents</a>

 * <a href="account.getPassword.html" name="account.getPassword">Obtain configuration for two-factor authorization with password: account.getPassword</a>